 Does a tire blowout sound minor?
 It isn’t.
 Tire blowouts are enormously dangerous.
 If you experience one, it can send your car careening into other lanes of traffic or even off the road entirely.
 If a vehicle near you experiences one, it can send their vehicle careening into other lanes of traffic, off the road—or straight at you.
-If are stuck dealing with the consequences of a truck tire blowout then contact the Law Offices of Ivan M. Diamond.
+If are stuck dealing with the consequences of a truck tire blowout then contact the Ivan Diamond, Bronx Personal Injury Lawyer.
 An experienced truck accident attorney can help you determine your legal options.

 Nationwide, tire-related accidents caused 738 deaths in the last year for which statistics are available, according to the National Highway Traffic Safety Administration (NHTSA).
 But the actual number may be far greater.
 Why?
 Just because tire blowouts can be the precipitating cause of an accident not classified as tire-related.
 Drivers often lose control of their vehicles when tires blow, for example.